Ulauncher/Ulauncher/CONTRIBUTING.md

 * [Yarn](https://classic.yarnpkg.com/en/docs/install)
 * python3-setuptools (if you have pip, you have it already)
 * Application runtime dependencies (if you already installed Ulauncher you should have most of these, but **wnck is new for v6**)
+* Optionally install [pygobject-stubs](https://github.com/pygobject/pygobject-stubs).
+Note that pygobject-stubs can only be installed for Gtk3 OR Gtk4.
+The only way to switch is to reinstall.
+Ulauncher uses Gtk3, but Gtk4 is the default.
+Rather than requiring users to install it for Gtk3 we are currently ignoring the mypy errors for all the incompatible places.

 #### Distro specific instructions